Skip to content

 cat hpa.yaml

-Now that you recovered the branch, your tech lead messages you on Slack.
-The HPA manifests (Feature: Add HPA manifest and Feature: Set HPA CPU threshold) must be moved to main immediately to handle an incoming traffic spike, but the replica change (Feature: Increase replicas to 3) is buggy and not approved yet.
+Now that you recovered the branch, your tech lead messages you.
+The HPA manifests must move to main immediately to handle an incoming traffic spike, but the replica change is buggy and not approved yet.
+This is a cherry-pick problem because you want selected commits from the feature branch, not the entire branch history.

 • Check out the main branch.